apache/doris-website/versioned_docs/version-2.0/lakehouse/multi-catalog/hive.md

 );
 ```

-ViewFs related parameters can be added to the catalog configuration as above, or added to `conf/core-site.xml`.
+viewfs related parameters can be added to the catalog configuration as above, or added to `conf/core-site.xml`.

-How ViewFs works and parameter configuration, please refer to relevant hadoop documents, for example, https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/ViewFs.html
+How viewfs works and parameter configuration, please refer to relevant hadoop documents, for example, https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/ViewFs.html

 ### Hive On JuiceFS